Jane Hirshfield: Career

-Though never a full-time academic, Hirshfield has taught at the University of California, Berkeley, University of San Francisco, The Bennington Writing Seminars, and as the Elliston Visiting Poet at the University of Cincinnati.
-She was the Hellman Visiting Artist in 2013 in the Neuroscience Department at University of California, San Francisco, and Stanford University's 2016 Mohr Visiting Professor in Poetry.
+Hirshfield has taught at the University of California, Berkeley, University of San Francisco, and as the Elliston Visiting Poet at the University of Cincinnati.
+She was the Hellman Visiting Artist in 2013 in the Neuroscience Department at University of California, San Francisco, and Stanford University's 2015-2016 Mohr Visiting Professor in Poetry.
 In 2022, she was the third Seamus Heaney International Visiting Poetry Fellow at Queen's University Belfast.
-She has also taught at many writers conferences, including Bread Loaf and the Napa Valley Writers Conference and has served as both core and associate faculty in the Bennington Master of Fine Arts Writing Seminars.
-Hirshfield appears frequently in literary festivals both in America and abroad, including the Geraldine R. Dodge Poetry Festival, the National Book Festival, the Los Angeles Times Festival of Books, Poetry International (London, UK), the China Poetry Festival (Xi'an, China), and the Second International Gathering of the Poets [Kraków, Poland].
-She has received numerous residency fellowships, including from Yaddo, The MacDowell Colony, The Rauschenberg Foundation, the Rockefeller Foundation's Bellagio Center, Civitella Ranieri, and the Djerassi Resident Artists Program.
-She is also a contributing editor at The Alaska Quarterly Review and Ploughshares, a former guest editor of The Pushcart Prize Anthology and an advisory editor at Orion and Tricycle.
+She has also taught at many writers' conferences, including Bread Loaf and the Napa Valley Writer's Conference, and has served as core faculty in the Bennington Writing Seminars.
+Hirshfield appears frequently in literary festivals both in America and abroad, including the Geraldine R. Dodge Poetry Festival and the National Book Festival.
+She has received numerous residency fellowships, including from Yaddo, the MacDowell Colony, the Rauschenberg Foundation, the Rockefeller Foundation's Bellagio Center, the Civitella Ranieri Foundation, and the Djerassi Artists Residency.

+She is also a contributing editor at The Alaska Quarterly Review, Tricycle, and Ploughshares; an advisory editor at Orion; and a former guest editor of The Pushcart Prize Anthology.

-Hirshfield served as a chancellor of the Academy of American Poets (2012–2017).
+Jane Hirshfield served as a chancellor of the Academy of American Poets from 2012–2017.

+In 2017, Hirshfield founded Poets For Science, an online and travelling installation exploring the connection between poetry and science, in partnership with the Wick Poetry Center at Kent State University, Ohio.

 In 2019, Hirshfield was elected to the American Academy of Arts and Sciences.

-In 2024, Hirshfield became the inaugural guest editor for Best Literary Translations anthology, published by Deep Vellum.
+In 2024, Hirshfield became the inaugural guest editor for the Best Literary Translations anthology, published by Deep Vellum.

+In July 2024, Hirshfield was the first English-language writer and the first woman to receive the Zhongkun International Poetry Award, China's preeminent non-governmental award for a world poet, given by Peking University's Poetry Research Institute.
+The jury citation reads, in part: "Jane Hirshfield's poetry emerges from a deep mixing of language, ideas, and sounds that join us, in often unknowable ways, across oceans and centuries [...]
+Woven from collective traditions and personal insights, her poetry serves as a tether transcending boundaries, bringing us to the deep Pacific Basin of shared poetics."